AUSTRALIAN BUFFALO HUNTERS

 Q 4.
 History of the Asiatic WATER BUFFALO in Australia ?

 Buffalo were imported from Asia by sailing ships for meat in the early northern settlements in the 1820's.
 The buffalo soon colonized through the tropical country, swamp lands, and spread across the top of the Northern Territory.
 Since the 1880s animals were harvested on foot, from horseback and eventually four-wheel drives.
 Many businesses processed meat for human consumption (local and export), pet meat, hides, animals for live export and game for hunters.
 However by the 1970s, feral buffalo numbers were high enough to damage some coastal wetlands... and thought to potentially harbor disease that could effect the beef export market.
 Beginning in 1980s at a cost of $95M the Brucellosis and Tuberculosis Eradication Campaign "included" the eradicated of feral buffalo's from all the station country, national parks and wild areas.
 Following the end of BTEC all the remaining buffalo were derived from buffalo populations where infection had never been present. ie the herds in central and eastern Arnhem Land.
 These Buffalo are controlled on the coastal wetlands.
 Inland the Buffalo are now still a valuable sustainable resource, for meat and hunting by local Aboriginal communities and licensed safari operations.
-Mustering companies conduct live capture and inspection of wild Buffalo for the large meat export industry.
-Some bulls are relocated to private game ranches.
+Mustering companies (when viable) conduct live capture and inspection of wild Buffalo for the meat export industry.
 Arnhem Land Buffalo herds roam freely and like most wild animals sustain their own numbers according to seasonal conditions.

 Q 5.
 What are Buffalo habits and foods ?

 During most of the dry season (May-October) it is common for males and females to live separately.
 Females and young are led by an older female.
 Males inhabit more open plains or slopes with dryer vegetation.
 When the season breaks, the older males join the females and drive away younger males.
 Although having young anytime, there is a peak of mating in about March, and pregnancy lasts about ten months.
 In wet areas buffalo also graze on aquatic grasses, and in dry areas they eat a broad range of grasses and the leaves of shrubs and pandanus.
 Bulls eat up to 30kg of dry matter each day.
-For over a 100 years Dingoes (form packs) and crocodiles occasionally prey on young buffalo, but once adulthood is reached individual Buffalo typically live 15-18years.
+For over a 100 years Dingoes (hunting in packs) and crocodiles occasionally prey on young buffalo, but once adulthood is reached individual Buffalo typically live 15-18years.

 Q 6.
 How big are Asiatic Water BUFFALO ?
 What RIFLE or BOW ?